ocotillo/handbook/_sources/appendices/computer_setup/controller_os_setup.md.txt

     - All space as `/data` - RAID 5

 #### Detailed steps
+- *If this is a reinstall:*
+  - Click on the arrow next to "CentOS Linux..." to expand the list of existing partitions.
+  - Click one to select and click the `-` button at the bottom of the list
+  - Check the box saying `Delete all filesystems which are only used by CentOS Linux ...` and confirm
 - Choose partitioning scheme = Standard Partition in drop down menu
 - Then press `+` button:
     - Mount Point: `/boot`